MicrosoftDocs/fabric-docs/docs/data-science/uplift-modeling.md

 > [!IMPORTANT]
 > [!INCLUDE [product-name](../includes/product-name.md)] is currently in PREVIEW.
 This information relates to a prerelease product that may be substantially modified before it's released.
 Microsoft makes no warranties, expressed or implied, with respect to the information provided here.

-## Introduction

-In this notebook, we'll demonstrate how to create, train and evaluate uplift models and apply uplift modelling technique.
+In this notebook, we demonstrate how to create, train and evaluate uplift models and apply uplift modeling technique.

-- What is uplift modelling?
+- What is uplift modeling?

     It's a family of causal inference technology that uses machine learning models to estimate the causal impact of some treatment on an individual's behavior.

-  - **Persuadables** will only respond positive to the treatment
+  - **Persuadables** only respond positive to the treatment
   - **Sleeping-dogs** have a strong negative response to the treatment
-  - **Lost Causes** will never reach the outcome even with the treatment
+  - **Lost Causes** never reach the outcome even with the treatment
-  - **Sure Things** will always reach the outcome with or without the treatment
+  - **Sure Things** always reach the outcome with or without the treatment

-  The goal of uplift modelling is to identify the "persuadables", not waste efforts on "sure things" and "lost causes", and avoid bothering "sleeping dogs"
+  The goal of uplift modeling is to identify the "persuadables", not waste efforts on "sure things" and "lost causes", and avoid bothering "sleeping dogs"

-- How does uplift modelling work?
+- How does uplift modeling work?

   - **Meta Learner**: predicts the difference between an individual's behavior when there's a treatment and when there's no treatment
   - **Uplift Tree**: a tree-based algorithm where the splitting criterion is based on differences in uplift
   - **NN-based Model**：a neural network model that usually works with observational data

-- Where can uplift modelling work?
+- Where can uplift modeling work?

   - Marketing: help to identify persuadables to apply a treatment such as a coupon or an online advertisement
   - Medical Treatment: help to understand how a treatment can impact certain groups differently